JaydenKing32/the_carbon_conscious_traveller/privacy.md

 - **Download and use** our mobile application (The Carbon-Conscious Traveller), or any other application of ours that links to this privacy notice
 - **Engage with us** in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
+We are responsible for making decisions about how your personal information is processed.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at [the.carbon.conscious.traveller@gmail.com](mailto:the.carbon.conscious.traveller@gmail.com).

 ## 1. WHAT INFORMATION DO WE COLLECT?